stolostron/rhacm-docs/cert_manager/cert_root_ca.md

 ## Refreshing _cert-manager_ certificates
 {: #refresh}

-After the Root CA is replaced, all certificates that are signed by the Root CA must be refreshed and the services that use those certificates must be restarted.
-Cert-manager creates the default Issuer from the Root CA so all of the certificates issued by `cert-manager`, and signed by the default ClusterIssuer must also be refreshed.
+After the root CA is replaced, all certificates that are signed by the root CA must be refreshed and the services that use those certificates must be restarted.
+Cert-manager creates the default Issuer from the root CA so all of the certificates issued by `cert-manager`, and signed by the default ClusterIssuer must also be refreshed.

 Delete the Kubernetes secrets associated with each `cert-manager` certificate to refresh the certificate and restart the services that use the certificate.
 Run the following command: